IbrahimTanyalcin/SVG-TO-PIXELS/README.md

 * _filter_ = Specify a valid *css filter*.
 The chosen filter will __not__ be applied on the original SVG.
 Set to *false* by default. (*Important:If you are an IE, the fallback SVG only method does __not__ allow usage of css filters as the only valid filters in SVGSVGElement are the ones declared in SVG namespace.*)
 * _sx_ = X axis scale, defaults to 1.
 * _sy_ = Y axis scale, defaults to 1.
+* _dx_ = Set to 1 by default.
+If you want to snapshot a larger portion of an SVG (normally not necessary but there might be overflow elements in certain cases) set it to >1.
+Conversely, if you want a take smaller portion set it to <1.
+The center of the selected area is always the same with the center of parent SVG.
+In other words, the snapshot is always aligned middle.
+* _dy_ = Similar to dx, but controls y axis portion and centering.

 &nbsp;&nbsp;&nbsp;&nbsp;If you want to hook several listeners on different elements at once you can use: